nikxtaco/covid-data-analysis/README.md

 * dict_country,dict_continent = main('Covid-data-for-project-2-sample.csv')

-The output returned are dictionaries where some data is presented below:
+The output returned are dictionaries which can be accessed in the following ways:
    * dict_country['afghanistan']
    * dict_country['italy']
    * dict_continent.keys()